TissueImageAnalytics/tiatoolbox/examples/README.md

 Here, the structure of example directory and a brief description of the included notebooks are explained.
 The example directory contains a subfolder named `pipelines`  which includes high-level use cases of TIAToolbox (such as patient survival prediction and MSI status prediction from H&E whole slide images) and the main directory includes general example notebooks explaining different functinoalities/modules of incorporated in the TIAToolbox.

-## Example notebooks on functinalities
+## Example notebooks on functionalities
 Jupyter notebooks dedicated to explain the essential functionalities of TIAToolbox.
 ### 1- Reading Whole Slide Images ([01-wsi-reading.ipynb](https://github.com/TissueImageAnalytics/tiatoolbox/blob/master/examples/01-wsi-reading.ipynb))
 This notebook shows you how you can use TIAToolbox to read different kinds of WSIs.
 TIAToolbox supports various WSI formats aquired by different sources a list of which is available [here](https://tia-toolbox.readthedocs.io/en/latest/usage.html?highlight=wsiread#tiatoolbox.wsicore.wsireader.get_wsireader).
 In this example, you will also learn about a couple of well-known techniques for WSI mask and patch extraction.